teamorchard/react-mt-svg-lines/README.md

 ### Props

-The component comes a reasonable set of defaults.
+The component comes with a reasonable set of defaults.
 The only prop required to engage it is `animate`.

 ##### `className: string`
 Any custom CSS class you'd like applied to the component's `span` wrapper.
 Default is `"mt-svg"`.